HefEsti/Hello-World/journal.md

 #### Making a git repository

-Started by typing git init to create a repository in the files.
+typing git init to create a repository
-Then:

 $ git config user.name "Firstname Surname"
 $ git config user.email "<email>"

-Then added the journal to the repositorry by typing git add journal.md, then a new commit using git commit.
+Then added the journal to the repositorry by typing git add journal.md new commit using git commit

 The logs you make of adds to your git repository can be seen by typing git log.

 #### Adding the journal to Github

-Github is a remote internet server you can use to upload (push) and retrieve (pull) your commits (we are using it for the journal).
+Github - remote internet server upload (push) and retrieve (pull) your commits

 To do this you have to create an empty repository on your github account, then using the commands: